Application Architecture

 Client

-A client on the participant’s device, such as a GUI or utility script, talks to their Holochain conductor and its running hApps via remote procedure calls (RPCs) over WebSocket.
+A client on the participant’s device, such as a UI or utility script, talks to their Holochain conductor and its running hApps via remote procedure calls (RPCs) over WebSocket.
 A hApp can also send signals back to the client; signals are useful for real-time event notifications.

 The client is like the front end of a traditional app and can be written with whatever language, toolkit, or framework you like.
 One hApp can have multiple clients, and one client can talk to multiple hApps.
 You can even make a headless client, like a shell script or scheduled task.
 This client and its related hApp make up a complete application.
-A lot more of the business logic of your application might end up being written in the client than you’re used to, and we’ll explain why later.

 Conductor